 Here are some common causes of this type of chest pain.

 Heartburn or acid reflux is also called indigestion and gastroesophageal reflux disease (GERD).
 It happens when stomach acid splashes up from your stomach.
 This can cause a sudden pain or burning feeling in the chest.

 Heartburn is a common cause of chest pain.
-Almost 15 million people in the United States have heartburn symptoms every day.
-You may also have:
+Almost 20% of people in the United States have heartburn symptoms every day.

 2. Precordial catch syndrome

-Precordial catch syndrome (PCS) is a non-serious condition that occurs mostly in children and young adults, but can also happen in adulthood.
-It’s thought to be aggravated by either a pinched nerve in the chest or a muscle spasm.
-Characteristics of PCS include pain that:
+Precordial catch syndrome (PCS) is a non-serious condition that occurs mostly in children and young adults but can also happen in adulthood.
+It’s

 No treatment is necessary for this, and there are no negative health effects.

 3. Muscle strain or bone pain

 Muscle or bone problems can cause sudden, sharp chest pain.
 Your ribs and the muscles between them can get injured or bruised by working out, carrying something heavy, or in a fall.
 You can also sprain a muscle in your chest wall.